cierru/st-stepped-thinking/README.md

 ## Prerequisites

-The extension has been tested on SillyTavern 1.12.6 but should also work in other versions.
+The extension has been tested on SillyTavern 1.12.6+ and may not work with other versions.

 ## Support and Contributions